Instead of asking where U.S. Soccer goes from here, let’s take a bit of time to first understand where we are, and why.

-This arrangement, whereby national team fortunes are so central to a country’s interest in the game, is unusual — and impractical.
+This arrangement, whereby national team fortunes are so central to a country’s interest in the game, is unusual — and, it says here, highly impractical.
 The ongoing growth of American soccer requires us to broaden our fandom to include MLS.

 Here’s how it should work: In The Netherlands, right now, folks are surely crying in their pommes frite (with mayo) over the hollow World Cup summer to come.
 But professional football in Holland will otherwise proceed as normal.
 The Dutch first division, the Eredivisie, is not the best league in Europe, but neither is it the worst.
 In terms of talent development, it’s quite spectacular.
 For these reasons (and for the fact that it was formed in 1956, forty years before MLS), Dutch football fans follow clubs like Ajax and Feyernoord and PSV Eindhoven with nearly as much fervor as they follow their national teams; indeed, they may well have a second, more local, lower-division club they follow nearly as ardently.
-So, Dutch soccer doesn’t just go way when the national team fails to progress to a major tournament.
+Bottom line: Dutch soccer doesn’t just go way when the national team fails to progress to a major tournament.
 In fact, this week, truly meaningful Dutch football resumes Oct.
-14. just four days after their World Cup 2018 elimination, when the Eredivisie starts back up.
+14, just four days after their World Cup 2018 elimination, when the Eredivisie resumes its league schedule.

 U.S. soccer fans can, of course, watch Bundesliga, English Premier League and Spanish first division games each and every weekend going forward.
 We’ll get the normal schedule of Champions League and Europa League matches, too.
 Come November, we can watch the playoffs for those final World Cup spots.